-This year the pension fund net position changed to a surplus of £12.193m from a surplus of £0.365m in 2022/23, before the application of an asset ceiling.
-This change is mainly due to an increase in both asset values and liabilities.
+This year the pension fund net position changed to a surplus of \pounds 39.489m from a surplus of \pounds 12.193m in 2023/24.
+This change is mainly due to an increase in asset values while the value of liabilities has dropped.

 As pension fund assets are now greater than funded obligations, an asset ceiling has been applied as accounting standards restrict the amount of surplus that can be disclosed.
-This adjusts the net closing position on the Pension Fund to a deficit of £21.91m.
+This adjusts the net closing position on the Pension Fund to a deficit of £25.54m.